 Scroll around, become familiar with all the features Canva offers, and experiment with creating some images.

 Come up with a design you can use as a template, so all you have to do is add an image and some text.
 This is our favorite feature.
-Once you have a design you like, it will save the template for you for future designs.
+Once you have a design you like, it will save the template for future designs.

 You will soon find that creating professional images for your online marketing strategy will take minutes instead of hours.